 If you're feeling extravagant, try serving it with a slice of chocolate salami alongside.

-Why you’ll love my twist on the classic
+Why I love this twist on the classic

-Appearance: It’s easy to dress this after dinner cocktail up, especially if you are serving it in place of dessert.
+Appearance: It's easy to dress this simple brandy cocktail up, especially if you are serving it in place of dessert.
 Try threading fancy chocolates onto a cocktail pick, adding a chocolate wafer or even topping it with a cloud of whipped cream.

 Taste: Expect the warming notes of brandy to shine alongside sweet nuances of coffee and chocolate.
 It's creamy, but not ridiculously so, making this drink a lovely example of a brandy and coffee cocktail.